-Follow the Angels is indeed one of the most sought-after publications in the Vaiṣṇava world and has enthused many sincere souls who are in search of the highest plane of truth. Śrīmad Bhāgavatam, the most exalted scripture ever to see the light of day, assures us that if one wants to make advancement in spiritual life then it is necessary to follow in the footsteps of the devotees of the Supreme Lord.
+Follow the Angels is indeed a timely publication that will certainly enthuse all sincere souls who are in search of the highest plane of truth. Śrīmad Bhāgavatam, the most exalted scripture ever to see the light of day, assures us that if one wants to make advancement in spiritual life then it is necessary to follow in the footsteps of the devotees of the Supreme Lord.

 bhāvanti puruṣa loke mad-bhaktas tvaṁ anuvrataḥ

 bhāvan me khalu bhaktānāṁ sarveśāṁ pratirūpa-dhṛk

 Those who follow your example will naturally become My pure devotees.
 You are the best example of My devotee, and others should follow in your footsteps. (Śrīmad Bhāgavatam 7.10.21)